ONSdigital/dp-hierarchy-builder/README.md

 The hierarchy builder is a service that forms part of the dataset import process.
 It requires a 'full' hierarchy to be available for the dataset you are importing

 ### Getting started

-Import the CPIH full hierarchy:

-`cypher-shell < cypher-scripts/cpih1dim1aggid.cypher`

-Import the mid-year-pop-est full hierarchy:

-`cypher-shell < cypher-scripts/mid-year-pop-geography.cypher`

-You can use additional flags if running against an environment other than localhost:

-`cypher-shell -u USER -p PASSWORD -a bolt://localhost:7687 < .....`

 Run the `dp-hierarchy-builder` service:

 `make debug`

+### Hierarchy import scripts

+The import scripts rely on the CLI tool for the database you're targeting:
+ - `cypher-shell` for Neo4j / Cypher import
+ - `gremlin.sh` for Neptune / Gremlin imports

+You may also need an SSH tunnel to the database if it's not running locally.

+Example import for the CPIH full hierarchy: (replace the filename for other hierarchy import files)

+Cypher:
+`cypher-shell < import-scripts/cypher/cpih1dim1aggid.cypher`

+Gremlin:
+`./gremlin-import.sh import-scripts/gremlin/cpih1dim1aggid.grm`

+For Cypher imports, you can use additional flags if running against an environment other than localhost:
+`cypher-shell -u USER -p PASSWORD -a bolt://localhost:7687 < .....`

 ### Kafka scripts